 Metyis took on a challenge together with Pro Senectute beider Basel, a local charitable foundation in the north of Switzerland and launched the NFT collection "Swiss Crypto Marvels" in October 2022 with significant success.
 Yearly online donations of the foundation increased by 300% in under two months and the campaign has achieved coverage in a dozen contributions by nine distinct media outlets across Switzerland to promote the foundation’s mission.

-Proceeds from the climate-neutral NFT collection will fund digital literacy projects that empower older people to embrace technology.
-This presents an ideal opportunity to explore the world of NFTs while supporting a nonprofit’s cause.
+Proceeds from the climate-neutral NFT collection were used to fund digital literacy projects that empower older people to embrace technology.
+This presented an ideal opportunity to explore the world of NFTs while supporting a nonprofit’s cause.

 An inclusive metaverse that reeinvisions digital revolution’s next stages